exercism/DEPRECATED.v2-feedback/README.md

 Watch the repos, check out the issues, and help out with pull request reviews.

 We need help figuring out all the flows and edge cases for the interactive CLI-installation guide.
+The guide lives in a JSON file in the "walkthrough" directory of the [exercism/website-copy](https://github.com/exercism/website-copy/tree/master/walkthrough) repository.
 There's an open issue for it here: https://github.com/exercism/discussions/issues/170

 We need to put in place the high level bullet-points of what ideas we want to communicate on all the various pages.